Welcome to the Home Page of Stanley L. Winer

 Canada Research Chair Professor in Public Policy

-· Internal Migration and Public Policy.
 Does public policy in ordinary times, such as the regionalized nature of unemployment insurance, substantially alter interregional migration in Canada?
 Do extraordinary events such as the election of a separatist government in Quebec or the closing of the east coast cod fishery affect individual migration decisions?
-The empirical relationship between public policy and interprovincial migration is the subject of a book forthcoming from McGill-Queen's University Press, with Kathleen Day of the University of Ottawa.
+The empirical relationship between public policy and interprovincial migration is the subject of my recent book Internal Migration and Public Policy in Canada: An Empirical Study, published by McGill-Queen's University Press in 2012, with Kathleen Day of the University of Ottawa.
+This body of research also includes some work on Canada-U.S. migration.

-For current working papers and publications in these areas, please see the list below, or contact me.
+For current working papers, publications and some data sets in these areas, please see the list below, or contact me.
 Comments and questions are always welcome.

 · Political Economy and Public Finance: The Role of Political Economy in the Theory and Practice of Public Economics.
 Edward Elgar Publishing 2002.
 Co-edited with Hirofumi Shibata.

 · Democratic Choice and Taxation: A Theoretical and Empirical Analysis.
 Cambridge University Press, 1999 (with Walter Hettich).
 Paperback 2005.
-Cambridge Online 2009.
-(Amazon here)
+Cambridge Online eBook 2009.
+(Amazon here.)

 · Knocking on the Back Door: Canadian Perspectives on the Political Economy of Freer Trade with the United States.
 Halifax: Institute for Research on Public Policy, 1987, 220 pages.
 Co-edited with Allan Maslove.